yashu1wwww/Twitter-auto-tweets-with-multiple-accounts/README.md

 To run the script, open the command prompt in the folder and enter "g.py" or double-click on the "g.py" file to start the automated process.

+# 👉 Note: Every time Twitter updates the code, it varies.
+So press 'Ctrl+Shift+C' to open the developer tools, and inspect and fork it..

 👉Note:-